Minnesotans head to the polls

-Polls are open in Minnesota, and early reports show a steady stream — and some lines — at polling places around the state, even as much of the state has already voted.
+Though lines were reported at many polling places as they opened at 7 a.m., they largely faded throughout the morning to a steady trickle of voters as more than 1.8 million people has already cast and returned absentee ballots.

+Minnesota Attorney General Keith Ellison tweeted midmorning that he had received reports of lines at 575 precincts across the state, with no line longer than 1 hour.
+"No problems at any locations," he also said.

-Gov. Tim Walz, who had already voted by mail, told Minnesotans to mask up, socially distance and stay in line, at a brief Election Day news conference on the Capitol steps Tuesday morning.
-If you're in line, your vote will get counted, Walz said, as he encouraged the state to vote.
+Gov. Tim Walz, who had already voted by mail, told Minnesotans to mask up, socially distance and stay in line, at a brief Election Day news conference on the Capitol steps Tuesday morning as he encouraged the state to vote and "be heard."
+If you're in line, your vote will get counted, Walz said.

-Secretary of State Steve Simon said late Monday that a record 1,839,710 absentee ballots have been returned and accepted — roughly 62% of the total turnout for 2016.
+Secretary of State Steve Simon said that the record 1,839,710 absentee ballots accepted through Monday evening accounted for 62% of the total turnout for 2016.
 Another 297,482 requested absentee ballots remained outstanding.

 In Minneapolis, more than 60% of voters have cast their ballots during the early voting period, with more than 166,900 ballots processed as of Monday, said Minneapolis Elections & Voter Services director Grace Wachlarowicz.